 There needs to be a permanent shift in your attitude about what the ideal house and lifestyle are.
 You probably already have an interest in the tiny lifestyle, but to gain the motivation you’ll need to succeed you’ll need to educate and reprogram yourself.
 The education comes from reading articles on websites like mine and watching documentaries about this lifestyle.

-We have been indoctrinated since birth by consumer product and home builder advertising, television, movies, the press, magazines, and more on what the “ideal” house and lifestyle looks like.
+We have been indoctrinated since birth by consumer product and home builder advertising, television, movies, the press, magazines, and more on what the “ideal” house and lifestyle look like.
 I don’t care how smart or tough you are, everyone is influenced by these mediums.
 Much of its effect is hidden from us in our subconscious mind, which is exactly where advertisers want it.
-Advertisers have done such an incredible job, that their messages about the ideal home, car, and lifestyle have come apart of our culture.
+Advertisers have done such an incredible job, that their messages about the ideal home, car, and lifestyle have become a part of our culture.

 Are you still skeptical about the power of adverting?
 I’ll give you the best example there is.
 Cigarettes!
 There was a time when about 90 percent of the US adult population smoked cigarettes.
 Here’s a product that can maim and kill you and is highly addictive, yet the tobacco companies were able to persuade the majority of the adult population through numerous promotional efforts to use their product.
 It’s a similar story with alcohol more recently, by the way.